 Today we share with you two studies focused on possible treatment for autism.
 Read full post »

-This month’s Autism 200 Series lecture is Thursday, February 20, 2013, at Seattle Children’s Hospital in Wright Auditorium from 7-8:30 pm.
+This month’s Autism 200 Series lecture is this Thursday, April 17, 2014, at Seattle Children’s Hospital in Wright Auditorium from 7-8:30 p.m..
 These classes are designed for parents, teachers and caregivers.
 The topics associated with the majority of classes are applicable to all age ranges and for a wide variety of children diagnosed with autism.

 “Autism 204: The Ins and Outs of ABA” will be led by STEPS consultants Shane Herriott-Miramontez, PhD, BCBC-D, and Heather W. Suarez, MEd, BCBA.
 The field of behavioral therapy has been quickly expanding and evolving.
 As a result, it can also be confusing to navigate.
 Suarez and Herriott-Miramontez will provide an overview and better understanding of Applied Behavior Analysis (ABA).
 In addition, they will focus on the different approaches to ABA instruction and their use in homes and at school.
 Suarez and Herriott-Miramontez will also touch on the common Read full post »

 If you ever have the opportunity to hear Dr. Bryan King talk about autism, go!
 Dr. King has the unique ability to deliver complex information about autism in a concise and remarkably clear manner.
 His unique use of metaphors help make overwhelming and confusing information comprehensible.
 Dr. King skillfully addressed important topics such as the cause, treatments, new DSM criteria, and advancements in research at the Autism 200 class in January at Seattle Children’s.

 Please take advantage of this rare opportunity to quickly update your knowledge and understanding regarding the state of autism in 2014.
 Watch Autism 201: The State of Autism in 2014.

 A little life lesson…